-Amy Zimmer is a news editor who oversees NYC Kids coverage for DNAinfo.com New York.
-She has also covered the Upper East Side and Murray Hill/Gramercy neighborhoods for the site.
+Amy Zimmer is a reporter who oversees real estate and education coverage for DNAinfo.com New York.
+Previously, she covered the Upper East Side and Murray Hill/Gramercy neighborhoods for the site.

 Amy joins DNAinfo after six years reporting on everything from economic development and the environment to culture and crime for Metro.
 She broke news on the demise of CBGB, Coney Island redevelopment, and on the alarming trend of young women fainting on subways for lack of a good breakfast.

 Amy is a born and bred New Yorker with deep roots on the Lower East Side.
 Her essay about her family’s former store on Orchard Street, H. Eckstein’s & Sons, appeared in The Suburbanization of New York: Is the World’s Greatest City Becoming Just Another Town (Princeton Architectural, 2007).
 Amy herself was featured in a 2004 New York Times story about the ever-evolving neighborhood, entitled “Trendiness Among the Tenements,” in which she represented “trendiness.”